SneakyPrompt: Jailbreaking Text-to-image Generative Models

 Note that the above description is the general steps of \sys.
-The detailed search algorithm $\mathcal A$ varies based on different variations of \sys and determines the cost-effectiveness of queries.
-Specifically, we describe heuristic searches as baselines of \sys and a reinforcement learning-based search.
+The detailed function $\mathtt{Sample}$ varies based on different variations of \sys.
+Specifically, we propose heuristic searches as baselines of \sys and a reinforcement learning based search.